 ART 452 - B.F.A.
 Ceramics V: Senior Studio (3)

 Final B.F.A. advanced ceramics course; culminates in exhibition.
 B.F.A. students enroll in ART 442 and ART 452 concurrently—broadening the scope of in-depth exploration, conceptual inquiry, articulation skills, and personal direction.
 Studio.
 6 contact hours.
+Students may repeat for credit.

 Prerequisite: ART 422, ART 432 and retention in the B.F.A.
 Program, or consent of instructor or department chair.